waelhammoudeh/getdiff/README.md

 {VERBOSE, USER, PASSWD, DIRECTORY, BEGIN, NEWER_FILE}.
 Unrecognized and duplicate directive 'KEYS' trigger error.
 You may set values to any number of KEYS or none.
+Default configuration file is {HOME}/getdiff.conf - user home directory.
+File is not required, not even default; but if specified then it must exist, be accessible and it can not be empty with zero byte length or size.

-Keep in mind set command line option overrides configuration value.
+Keep in mind set command line option overrides corresponding configuration value.

  VERBOSE : accepted values [on, true, 1] case ignored.